Maine Legislature Roundup

 This bill would ban most single-use plastic bags at retails stores in Maine.
 Each year, families in the U.S.use nearly 100 billion bags at an annual cost of $4 billion to U.S. retailers.
 The environmental toll is much higher.
 It takes 12 million barrels of oil to produce the plastic bags Americans use and 500 years or more for a single plastic bag to degrade in a landfill.
 At least 800 animal species are affected by marine debris, up to 80% of which is plastic that enters the sea from land.
 Studies suggest that plastic bag bans work, with towns and countries reporting a drop in plastic waste of up to 95%.
 Since 2014, 21 towns in Maine have passed ordinances to reduce the use of plastic bags and if LD 1532 passes, the state would become the third with a bag ban.
 The bill is supported by the Retail Association of Maine.
 LD 1532 would prohibit retailers from distributing single-use plastic bags, with exceptions for bags such as those used for dry cleaning, to bag raw meat or produce in grocery stores, or newspapers.
 Retailers would be required to make paper bags made with recycled material available for $.05.
 The bill would also exempt food pantries and other hunger relief organizations from the ban and SNAP and WIC participants from the paper bag fee.
 A public hearing was held April 24 (read the testimony) and the Committee on Environment and Natural Resources voted 8-5 that the bill OUGHT TO PASS as amended.

-PASSED: The bill passed the House and Senate (see how your legislators voted) and is headed to the governor’s desk for signature!
+THE BILL IS LAW: The bill passed the House and Senate (see how your legislators voted) and has been signed into law by the governor!

 Protect Internet privacy.
 LD 946, An Act To Protect the Privacy of Online Customer Information.
 Sponsor: Sen. Shenna Bellows (D-Kennebec).